 It is about the relationships.
 Portfolio leaders are using PPM collaboration systems to reach across the enterprise to connect with key stakeholder groups and influential departments within the company.

-Following these simple steps will go a long way to maximizing the value you bring to the organization as well as to helping you understand what it is you are working on.
+Keeping these in mind will go a long way to maximizing the value you bring to the organization as well as to helping you understand what it is you are working on.

 The business environment and decision makers across most companies and in most industries are committing to a PPM approach to planning their business.
-Technology will still play a critical factor, and for the foreseeable future, people will continue to leverage the inefficient and weakly linked spreadsheets, while working towards implementing and taking advantage of the many newer and effective systems that have been specifically designed to facilitate and enhance PPM.
-This is important to understand that as the organizational maturity of companies begins to increase and they start leveraging newer technologies, the need for keeping the bridge between the simple to a more complex environment is critical in organizational adoption and assimilation of these newer technologies.
-Project Server was designed to help bridge the gap between the simplicity of Excel based functionality and web interface with the more robust Enterprise Portfolio and Program relational database environments.
+Technology will still play a critical factor, and for the foreseeable future, people will continue to leverage the inefficient and weakly linked spreadsheets while working toward implementing and taking advantage of the many newer and effective systems that have been specifically designed to facilitate and enhance PPM.
+As organizational maturity of companies begins to increase and they start leveraging newer technologies, they must keep a link between simple and more complex environments for organizational adoption and assimilation of these newer technologies to work.
+Project Server was designed to help bridge the gap between the simplicity of Excel-based functionality and Web interface with the more robust enterprise portfolio and program relational database environments.

-Information about the pros and cons, and successes and failures of PPM has spread rapidly thanks to social media and global forums.
-People continue to be ravenous in their consumption of information from many directions and in many different formats.
-Social media and mobile applications are both a prime example of the different mediums in which consumers require information in more diverse ways.
+Information about the pros and cons and successes and failures of PPM has spread rapidly thanks to social media and global forums.
+People continue to be voracious in their consumption of information from many directions and in many different formats.
+Social media and mobile applications are prime examples of the different mediums in which consumers require information in more diverse ways.
 More and more information is added to the field of PPM daily, yet business problems continue to plague companies and decision makers still struggle to facilitate change.
-So what is preventing companies from realizing results at the same rate of adoption as seen with social media and information sharing about technology?
-In most cases it the lack of standard metrics, collected and presented in an environment where the key project data is not only tied to the actual project itself, but also the Portfolio planning and expected results of that project.
+The question that comes up iswhat is preventing companies from realizing results from metrics, reporting and information that is being captured around projects, at the same rate of acceptance and adoption as seen with social media and the new technologies and hardware that are emerging supporting social media?[AU: This is unclear.
+Not sure what is meant by “information sharing about technology” in this context, or how it compares to social media] In most cases, it is the lack of standard metrics, collected and presented in an environment where the key project data are tied not only to the actual project itself but also to the portfolio planning and expected results of that project.
+This is compounded with the rate at which companies update project management technologies and fold the newer tools and reporting technologies back to senior management.

 As the global business climate continues to change, problems of the past continue to plague companies today.
-In a nutshell, too many organizations are attempting to adopt new technologies while retaining older ways of doing things.
-In the case of PPM, we see organizations attempting to expand their project lifecycle to embrace the “idea-to-benefit” mantra of PPM.
-They are adopting structured methods to remove politics from project selection and to build portfolios that contain projects that are fully aligned with strategies, maximize benefits and ROI.
-This selection and review of projects pre- and post-selection need to include the risks, issues, schedule information, project costs (actuals and estimated) and demonstrate the impact of limited resources.
-As companies are improving methods, efficiencies and communications regarding the execution of projects within the portfolios, these same organizations wrestle with and in most cases are not considering or are unable to connect the metrics to consider the global market, people, processes, tools and culture, with an eye toward integration and modernization.
-Essentially, companies are implementing PPM practices without looking at their organization in its entirety.
-As a result they aren’t seeing the improvements that they expected.
+Briefly, too many organizations are attempting to adopt new technologies while retaining older ways of doing things.
+In the case of PPM, we see organizations attempting to expand their project lifecycle to embrace the idea-to-benefit mantra of PPM.
+They are adopting structured methods to remove politics from project selection and to build portfolios that contain projects that are fully aligned with strategies and maximize benefits and ROI.
+This review of projects, both pre- and postselection, needs to include the risks, issues, schedule information, and project costs (actuals and estimated) and demonstrate the impact of limited resources.
+As companies are improving methods, efficiencies, and communications for the execution of projects within the portfolios, they fail to consider or connect the metrics to the global market, people, processes, tools and culture.
+Essentially, companies are implementing PPM practices without looking at their organizations in their entirety.
+As a result, they aren’t seeing the improvements they expected.